-Fearless is a strong sophomore effort from Swift, which presents her as more mature, and proves that her first album wasn’t a fluke.
+Fearless is a strong sophomore effort from a more mature Swift, which proves that her first album wasn’t a fluke.
 Fearless features more diverse arrangements, like the piano and strings of ‘You’re Not Sorry’, and tougher guitars on songs like ‘Change’.
 Fifty three minutes seems overlong for Swift’s straightforward songs, and Fearless could stand to lose a couple of tracks, although all of Swift’s songs here are sturdy, and the album ends with on a high note with the anthem ‘Çhange’.

 The young Swift thrives on realistic teen experiences, and songs like ‘Fifteen’ work with their believable, autobiographical lyrics (“‘Cause when you’re fifteen/Somebody tells you they love you/You’re gonna believe them”).
 ‘Breathe’ is a gorgeous track, with its lilting melody underscored by strings, while the family reminiscences of ‘The Best Day’ are charming.
-I usually abhor key changes in between two choruses, but the change in ‘Love Story’ works, mainly because it’s accompanied by exuberant, previously unheard lyrics (“marry me Juliet/You’ll never have to be alone”).
+I usually detest key changes between two consecutive choruses, but the tick works in ‘Love Story’, because it’s accompanied by exuberant, previously unheard lyrics (“marry me Juliet/You’ll never have to be alone”).

 The peak of the early, country-oriented Swift, Fearless is a remarkable record from an 18 year old writer.

 It needs some editing, but there are plenty of great songs on Speak Now.
-Some of the best material is the least country-oriented, and it’s not surprising that Swift moved towards pop on her next record.
+Some of the best material is the farthest away from country, and it’s not surprising that Swift moved towards pop on her next record.

 Swift had been edging towards pop music throughout her first three records, but Red is the first album where she’s primarily a pop artist.
-Before Red, I was mostly aware of Swift due to the incident at the 2009 MTV Video Music Awards, when Kanye West stormed the stage during her acceptance speech; after Red she was an inescapable pop mega-star, with songs like ’22’, ‘I Knew You Were Trouble’, and ‘We Are Never Ever Getting Back Together’.
+Before Red, I was mostly aware of Swift due to the incident at the 2009 MTV Video Music Awards, when Kanye West stormed the stage during her acceptance speech.
+After Red Swift was an inescapable pop phenomenon, with songs like ’22’, ‘I Knew You Were Trouble’, and ‘We Are Never Ever Getting Back Together’.
 Taylor collaborated with Swedish hit-maker Max Martin on those three hits, but also used her Taylor Swift-era team of Liz Rose and Nathan Chapman for the fan favourite ‘All Too Well’.
 There are still country elements, like the gentle closer ‘Begin Again’, while the record starts with the relatively urgent ‘State of Grace’.

-Red was incredibly successful, and it’s so full of great tunes that it’s difficult to decry its commercial accomplishments.
+Red was incredibly successful, and it’s justified – a record full of great tunes and thoughtful lyrics.

 Red was a pop album, but it was still largely guitar based, providing continuity from Swift’s earlier country records.
-1989 is a pop album that’s based on the pop music from Swift’s year of birth – Swift has listed her influences for the records as Phil Collins, Annie Lennox, and Like A Virgin-era Madonna.
-The record’s slathered in synths and drum machines, but with improvements in technology and more nuanced sound, I prefer the sound of 1989 to the pop music from the 1980s.
+1989 is a pop album that’s based on the pop music from Swift’s year of birth.
+Swift listed her influences for the record as Phil Collins, Annie Lennox, and Like A Virgin-era Madonna, and 1989 is swathed in synths and drum machines.
 Max Martin and Shellback are much more involved than on the previous record, with Martin credited as executive producer and receiving writing credits on half of the tracks.
-A new collaborator is Jack Antonoff, from Bleachers, who worked with Swift on three tracks, including contributing the backing track for ‘Out of the Woods’.
+A new collaborator is Jack Antonoff, from Bleachers, who worked with Swift on three tracks, including writing the backing track for ‘Out of the Woods’.

 1989 is so jam-packed with memorable, well-written songs, that it should be remembered as one of the best pure pop albums of all time.